lbmrmnkvsk/Software-University-Courses/README.md

 <h1 align="center"><img src="software-university-logo.png" height="150"/></h1>

 I have completed a total of 14 Software Engineering courses at Software University ([SoftUni](https://softuni.bg/)) and I have solved the problems given as exercises for each course.
-My project for the course Spring Advanced is a clone of the Amazon Kindle Store which you can find [here](https://github.com/lubomir-m/Amazon-Kindle-Store).
+My project for the course Spring Advanced is a clone of the Amazon Kindle Store which you can find in [this repository](https://github.com/lubomir-m/Amazon-Kindle-Store).

 ## List of Courses